Patty Schnyder

 Patty Schnyder (born 14 December 1978) is a Swiss retired tennis player.
 A former top 10 player in singles, she twice defeated a reigning world No. 1 player in her career: Martina Hingis at the 1998 Grand Slam Cup (by retirement) and Jennifer Capriati at the Family Circle Cup in 2002.
 In addition, she has notable wins over such former No. 1 players as Lindsay Davenport, Serena Williams, Arantxa Sánchez Vicario, Steffi Graf, Kim Clijsters, Justine Henin, Amélie Mauresmo, Maria Sharapova, Jelena Janković, Ana Ivanovic, and Caroline Wozniacki.

-In her career, she reached six Grand Slam singles quarterfinals and one Grand Slam singles semifinal.
-She won eleven WTA singles titles including Zurich Open (Tier I), and five WTA doubles titles and earned almost $8.6 million in prize money.
+In her career, she reached six Grand Slam singles quarterfinals and one major singles semifinal.
+She won eleven WTA Tour singles titles including Zurich Open (Tier I), and five WTA doubles titles, and earned almost $8.6 million in prize money.

 Personal life

 On 5 December 2003, Schnyder married her German coach Rainer Hofmann, who was also an IT specialist, at a resort in Baden-Baden, Germany.
-In early 2014, three years following her retirement from tennis, Schnyder announced her divorce to Hofman.
+In early 2014, three years following her retirement from tennis, Schnyder announced her divorce from Hofmann.
 In November 2014, she gave birth to a daughter, Kim Ayla, and initially kept the father's name a secret.
-She later named Jan Heino, her current partner, to be the father of her daughter.
+She later named Jan Heino, her current partner, as Kim's father.
+In 2019, she had a second daughter.